CommunitySolidServer/CommunitySolidServer/documentation/markdown/architecture/features/notifications.md

 `urn:solid-server:default:BaseNotificationSerializer` converts the Notification to a JSON-LD representation and handles any necessary content negotiation based on the `accept` notification feature.

-A `WebSocket2021Emitter` is a specific emitter that checks the current open WebSockets if they correspond to the subscription.
+A `WebSocket2021Emitter` is a specific emitter that checks whether the current open WebSockets correspond to the subscription.

 ### WebSockets